mickeykorea/keypress/README.md

 [GPL-3.0](https://opensource.org/licenses/GPL-3.0)

 Keypress is free and open source.
-Displaying keystrokes isn't rocket science, nor should it cost you any money.
+Displaying keystrokes isn't high technology, nor should it cost you any money.